Tinkerforge/doc/en/source/Hardware/Bricklets/Thermocouple.rst

 .. note::

- The Thermocouple Bricklet is discontinued.
+ The Thermocouple Bricklet is discontinued and is no longer sold.
 The :ref:`Thermocouple Bricklet 2.0 <thermocouple_v2_bricklet>` is the recommended replacement.